Esri/imagery-explorer-apps/e2e/sentinel2/README.md

 4. Verifies the popup is visible and its title contains the formatted date.
 5. Checks that the popup content contains the expected spectral indices (NDMI, NDVI, MNDWI).
 6. Ensures the popup location info is present and clickable.
-7. Verifies that the coordinates are copied to the clipboard in the expected format.
+7. Verifies that the coordinates are copied to the clipboard in the expected format after clicking the location info.